uranus-wyx/ShopeeCoinsTool/README.md

     Step4.
 Get sheet data to a list.
     Step5.
 Connect SQLDB and change value in certain position.
     Step6.
 Log data into Debug.log to track if there was any problem.
     Step7.
-Deploy this function on Jenkins, it would trigger automaically once a day.
+Deploy this on Jenkins, it would trigger automaically once a day.

 #### Method 2.
 Manual Update Coins Amount(GUI ➢ [py.file](https://github.com/uranus-wyx/shopee/blob/main/AutoCoinsUpdate/UpdateCoinsAmount.py))